Equilibrium fluctuations for the disordered harmonic chain perturbed by an energy conserving noise: Introduction

-Many previous works deal with systems of particles that evolve according to an exclusion process in random environment: the particles are attempting jumps to nearest neighbour sites at rates which depend on both their position and the objective site, and the rates themselves come from a quenched random field.
-Different approaches are adopted to tackle the non-gradient feature: whereas the standard Varadhan's method is helpful in dimension $d \geqslant 3$ only \cite{MR2021195}, the ``long jump'' variation developed by Quastel in \cite{MR2271489} is valid in any dimension.
+On the one hand, the disorder effect has already been investigated for \emph{lattice gas dynamics}: the first article dealing with scaling limits of particle systems in random environment is the remarkable work of Fritz \cite{F}, and since then the subject has attracted a lot of interest, see for example \cite{MR2021195,MR2446327,MR2540160,MR2271489}.
+These papers share one main feature: the models are \emph{non-gradient}\footnote{Roughly speaking, the \emph{gradient property} states that the microscopic current (of density, or energy, depending on the conservation law under consideration) can be decomposed as a local gradient.
+We refer to Section \ref{ssec:current} for more details.} due to the presence of the disorder.
+Except in \cite{F}, non-gradient systems are usually solved by establishing a microscopic Fourier law up to a small fluctuating term, following the sophisticated method initially developed by Varadhan in \cite{MR1354152}, and generalized to non-reversible dynamics in \cite{MR1653397}.
+These previous works mostly deal with systems of particles that evolve according to an exclusion process in random environment: the particles are attempting jumps to nearest neighbour sites at rates which depend on both their position and the objective site, and the rates themselves come from a quenched random field.
+Different approaches are adopted to tackle the non-gradient feature: whereas the standard method of Varadhan is helpful in dimension $d \geqslant 3$ only (see \cite{MR2021195}), the ``long jump'' variation developed by Quastel in \cite{MR2271489} is valid in any dimension.
 The study of disordered chains of oscillators perturbed by a conservative noise has appeared more recently, see for instance \cite{MR2448630, MR3101849, DLK}.
-In these papers, the thermal conductivity is defined by the Green-Kubo formula only.
-Here, the diffusion coefficient is also defined through hydrodynamics.
+In all these papers, the thermal conductivity is defined by the Green-Kubo formula only.
+Here, we also define the diffusion coefficient through hydrodynamics and we prove that both definitions are equivalent.